Content

 Work-Based Learning ManualThe Work-Based Learning ManualPDF Document provides guidance for creating and improving work-based learning opportunities for K-12 students.
 Activities are designed to introduce Career Exploration as soon as possible, build increasingly interactive experiences, and maximize student exposure to careers and work-based learning opportunities by the time they complete secondary education.

-Work-Based Learning Resources
+Work-Based Learning Educator Resources

 ISBE has created resources to support educators and school districts in offering work-based learning for their students that is connected to their programs of study.